conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

  - username2
 ```

-Connecting to Gateway as one of the `superUsers` using the Kafka Admin API allows you to manage ACLs on other service accounts in the Virtual Cluster as you would on a real Kafka Cluster.
+Connecting to Gateway as one of the service accounts named in the `superUsers` list, allows you to manage ACLs for other service accounts within the Virtual Cluster using the Kafka Admin API.
+The same way you would on a real Kafka Cluster.

 :::info
 `spec.aclMode` is a new feature added in Gateway 3.11.0.
 Older versions of Gateway only had a `spec.aclEnabled` boolean field.
 This field is still supported in Gateway 3.11.0 but is deprecated.